matamorphosis/Scrummage/installation/Readme.md

 *Test query: password*

+**Instagram Search**
-Instagram Search - This task requires no API keys, and works by performing a search against the instagram.com site.
+This task requires no API keys, and works by performing a search against the instagram.com site.
 There are 4 kinds of search options represented by four options in the web application:
 * User Search – Use this to search for an instagram user.
 *Test query: [Your username]*
 * Tag Search – Use this to search for an instagram tag.